plone/Products.PasswordResetTool/Products/PasswordResetTool/README.txt

     in the ZMI.
 The options are explained there.

     Reset requests are stored in a persistent dictionary in the tool.
-Removing the tool or reinstalling the product will destroy all reset requests.
+Removing the tool or uninstalling the product will destroy all reset requests.

     A facility for clearing expired requests is not yet provided.
 It